apple1417/bl2.parts/grenades/index.md

 ## Accessories
 The accessories define both the element of the grenade and it's (unlisted) status chance modifier.

-There are 26 non-unique accessories - Each element has 5 parts at different grades, and there's a single part for explosive.
+There are 26 non-unique accessories - each element has 5 parts at different grades, and there's a single part for explosive.

 {% assign explosive_accessory = site.data.grenades.delta | where: "name", "Explosive" %}